saltstack/salt/doc/ref/states/vars.rst

 Full path to sls template file being process on local disk.
 This is usually pointing to a copy of the sls file in a cache directory.
-This will be in OS specific format (windows vs posix).
+This will be in OS specific format (Windows vs POSIX).
 (It is probably best not to use this.)

 .. code-block:: jinja